My Favorite Videos

 Three shots are typically the result - the push, the snap hook and the dreaded shank.

-All three of these shots are extremely closely related and are typically considered a "better" player's miss because this more "advanced" golfer has learned to approach the ball from the inside and can often begin to struggle with a too inside to out golf swing.
+All three of these shots are extremely closely related and are typically considered a "better" player's miss because this more "advanced" golfer has learned to approach the ball from the inside and can often begin to struggle with a too inside to out golf swing, which is just as devastating as the dreaded over the top slice.

 However, tell a better player that his big snap hook is because he's such a good player and I can assure you he won't agree.
 Having a golf swing that is too much inside to out and just as frustrating for the better player as a severe over the top slice is for the higher handicapper.

 Unfortunately, this fault in the golf swing is caused by a multitude of good things happening in the swing, but that are often overdone or not quite done correctly.

 But specifically, in this article I'm going to discuss some terrible golf swing advice that you've no doubt heard a million times from an instructor or friend with good intentions.